UCSD-E4E/sdzwa-sensor-dashboard-frontend/README.md

 allow researchers to easily view and manage data across large networks, resulting in more accessible information and higher potential for meaningful scientific results.

+## The Team

+The frontend team consists of:

+* Ahmed Hussaini: MS CSE --> AI/ML
+* Brandon DalPorto: MS CSE --> Systems/Security
+* Malcolm McSwain: MS CSE --> Systems/WebDev

+We are all first year Master's students interesting in creating a web application capable of real world use.
+Using our expertise gained from our different backgrounds and educations, we have brought done our best to create a viable product over this past quarter.

 ## Organization

 The organization of the frontend is as follows.
 Pages/ holds the login, registration, edit sensor, sensor and dashboard pages written using React-Bootstrap libraries.
 Components/ holds some external components for the dashboard tiling.
 Styles/ contains the CSS styling for the application.
 Services/ contains the API functions for placing API requests to the backend server, separated by user requests in User.ts and sensor requests in Sensor.ts, as well as a createRequest() method that generalizes all requests in Api.ts.